Financial Sustainability Analysis

 Understanding the Township of Langley's financial development patterns and exploring sustainable alternatives for community growth.

-This examination covers three distinct periods in our community's development history, showing how each financial strategy has led to the next, ultimately creating our current situation of record debt levels and growth dependency.
+This examination covers four distinct periods in our community's development history, showing how each financial strategy has led to the next.
+The Draft 2026-2030 Financial Plan reveals a municipality with borrowing capacity nearly exhausted, reserves being redirected from their intended purposes, and structural cost growth outpacing revenue.

 Comprehensive Analysis